DanielMartensson/CControl/README.md

   - Observer Kalman Filter identification
   - Eigensystem Realization Algorithm
   - Recursive Least Square with forgetting factor and kalman filter identification
-  - Square root Unscented Kalman Filter for parameter estimation
+  - Square Root Unscented Kalman Filter for parameter estimation

 ### How the project is structured